Blog

 AfterShip

-With its seven notification triggers, easy-to-use email editor, and filter tracking tools, AfterShip helps your online business provide transparent communication to your customers.
-It also helps you keep an eye on delivery issues, so you can address them before they become problems that could end up damaging your customer experience.
+With its seven notification triggers, easy-to-use email editor, and filter tracking tools, AfterShip helps online businesses communicate transparently with customers.
+It also helps you monitor delivery issues so you can address them before they become problems that could damage your customer experience.

 Check out this app in the Shopify App Store and the BigCommerce App Store.
 And if you use Gorgias, check out our integration with AfterShip.